mchaelkha/portfolio/README.md

 * [matrix-tree-theorem](https://github.com/mchaelkha/matrix-tree-theorem) - Calculate the minimum number of spanning trees from a graph using the matrix tree theorem.

 ### Other Projects
-* [addletic.com -- Capstone Project](https://staging.addletic.com/) - A sports league management application hosted on AWS.
+* addletic.com - Capstone Project - A sports league management application hosted on AWS.
 Built with React + TypeScript on a Django + PostgreSQL backend.
+Ultimately did not have a flushed out product plan to ship on time and on budget.

 ### Skills
 * **Technologies**: Python, Java, .NET/C#, C/C++, TypeScript, JavaScript, React, SQL, NoSQL, Hadoop, Kafka, Spark, AWS, GCP, Azure